 so that we can get them into the database.
 Once they are in the system, you can do the requisition to pay the invoice.

 I'm going to be paying one vendor multiple times during this fiscal year.
 Do I have to submit a separate Req. each time?
 [Expand]

 for buyer chart).
-An additional benefit of setting up a blanket P.O. is the ability to track payments using the Payment Activity Form
+An additional benefit of setting up a blanket P.O. is the ability to track payments using Payment Activity.

 I received a 1099.
 What is it for?
 [Expand]

 The University generates 1099 forms to report non-wage payments as required by The Internal Revenue Service (IRS).
-These are typically for awards or honoraria, speakers or lecturers, medical services, performances, rentals, or other services.
+These are typically for awards or honoraria, speakers or lecturers, performances, rentals, or other services.

 Procurement mails all 1099 forms by the end of January each year.